 They may sometimes advocate for people who find themselves surrounded by professionals who are not listening.
 In an environment that listened carefully and responded to people, such a person may be perfectly capable of self-advocating, but in a ‘deaf environment’ we find that special skills are needed for their voice to be heard.

 For example, one self-funding care home resident was assertive, articulate, enunciated well and was perfectly able to express his wish to return to his own home, but it appeared that neither care home staff, social workers nor health professionals would take him seriously.
 They did not listen until the advocate stepped in with his specific skills in representing others, overcoming delays and inactivity, and persistently pressing for a meaningful response.

-Some non-statutory advocates believe that expansion in these four dimensions is innovative and holds tightly to the principles of the Advocacy Charter, creating a more person-centred approach than is often demanded from hard-pressed statutory providers.
-We might also expect them to be experts at finding alternative sources of funding, since most of those who commission statutory services have left the field.
+Some non-statutory advocates believe that expansion in these dimensions is innovative and holds tightly to the principles of the Advocacy Charter, creating a more person-centred approach than is often demanded from hard-pressed statutory providers.
+They claim that this work is simply returning advocacy to its roots.

 Is this a true and fair representation of the focus of those organisations that restrict their advocacy offer to non-statutory work?
 Do these things enrich the advocacy world, or does it represent a risky blurring of the distinctive role of the advocate?